Ford's Theatre is the site where President Lincoln was assassinated in 1865.

 Be sure to check Ford’s performance schedule and consider attending a show there - and if you visit during the Christmas holidays, you must see A Christmas Carol!

 During the spring and summer, Ford’s Theatre presents a special one-act play called One Destiny, which explores the key facts of the assassination through the eyes of those who witnessed it!

-However, you will have a chance before, intermission, and after the play to get out of your seat and get a good photo of the President's Box.
+However, you will have a chance before, during intermission, and after the play to get out of your seat and get a good photo of the President's Box.

-You can use visit the Museum while at a play at Ford’s Theatre!
-The Ford’s Theatre Museum is open one hour before performance time and during intermission.
-Your performance ticket can also be used to visit the Petersen House before 5 p.m.
+The Ford's Theatre Museum is open one hour before performance time and during intermission.